-So, if the idea of skiing in South America has grabbed your interest, read on…
+So, if the idea of skiing in South America has aroused your curiosity, read on…

 Assuming you start from Santiago – which is very close indeed to the mountains (Buenos Aires is miles from the nearest Argentinean resorts and in any case would be starting the wrong way round if you wanted to ski in Chile as well as Argentina) the closest resorts, rather like local version of France’s 3 Valleys, are Valle Nevado (the only true destination resort of the three) El Colorado (popular with day-trippers from the capital) and La Parva (in many ways the most interesting terrain with some good off-piste).

 Valle Nevado is known for its heli-skiing, which is a bargain by Canadian or European standards.
 Experienced skiers and riders can complete up to 4000 vertical metres in a morning, usually consisting of two of three drops on peaks above the resort.